yatish27/cody/docs/rules.md

-# Rules

-**Review Rules** are the primary way you configure Cody to enforce your team's specific code review process.

-In general, a Review Rule encapsulates a reviewer and a condition.
-Rules are checked against incoming Pull Requests, and when the condition matches, the Rule's reviewer is added automatically.
+---
+id: rules

-Different types of Review Rules have different possible conditions.
+title: Review Rules

-## Always

-Always Rules unconditionally apply to every Pull Request.

-## Diff Match

-Diff Match Rules are used to match Pull Requests based on the contents of the PR's combined diff.
+---

+**Review Rules** control how Cody adds code reviewers to Pull Requests.
+Each Rule has a selector and a reviewer.

-## File Match
+### File Match

-File Match Rules are used to match Pull Requests based on the paths of changed files in the PR.
+File Match rules test the paths of files changed in a PR against a regular expression.
+If any paths match the regular expression, the corresponding reviewer is added.

+### Diff Match

+Diff Match rules work like File Match rules but instead of testing the paths of files, this rule tests the combined diff of each file.

+### Always

+Always rules are applied to every PR.
+Use these rules to specify a reviewer that should always be added to incoming Pull Requests.